TheMrityunjayPathak/TheMrityunjayPathak/README.md

 • Libraries : I'm also familiar with essential data science libraries like NumPy, Pandas, Matplotlib, Seaborn and Plotly.

-• Machine Learning : I have experience with Sklearn, a famous machine learning library used widely across industries.
+• Machine Learning : I have experience with Scikit-learn, a famous machine learning library used widely across industries.

 • Database : I can work with MySQL, a popular database management system to handle and retrieve data effectively.